1. DEFINITIONS; ACCESS TO SERVICES; AND FEES

 12.4 Security and Information.

-12.4.2 Encryption techniques (where appropriate) may be used for protecting Customer Information on input and transmission over the West network.
+12.4.2 Encryption techniques (where appropriate) may be used for protecting Customer Information on input and transmission over the Intrado network.

-12.4.3 If Customer learns about or is informed of any components, processes or methods of operating any software comprised in any Service it shall treat such knowledge or information as West’s trade secret, and it will not use it to the benefit of any party other than West or convey it in any way to any third party or allow any third party to acquire it.
+12.4.3 If Customer learns about or is informed of any components, processes or methods of operating any software comprised in any Service it shall treat such knowledge or information as Intrado’s trade secret, and it will not use it to the benefit of any party other than Intrado or convey it in any way to any third party or allow any third party to acquire it.

 12.4.4 Customer is entirely responsible for security of access to Customer’s computer systems, Customer’s networks and Customer’s infrastructure.
 Customer will ensure Customer deploys firewalls, takes backups and uses antivirus and anti-malware / anti-spam software on all of Customer’s systems.